Forsbergs-Skola/USS-Calliope/Objectives_Tracking_System_Documentation.md

 1. **UI Implementation**: Objectives panel UI is not fully implemented
 2. **XP Distribution**: XP rewards are defined but not distributed
 3. **Event Emission**: No events emitted when objectives start/finish (placeholders exist)
-4. **Multiple Criteria**: Only one completion criteria per objective
-5. **Editor Scripts**: Commented-out editor script suggests a different criteria approach was considered
+4. **Editor Scripts**: Commented-out editor script suggests a different criteria approach was considered
-6. **Performance**: All STARTED objectives are evaluated on every data change (could be optimized)
+5. **Performance**: All STARTED objectives are evaluated on every data change (could be optimized)